This is a free environmental awareness training activity, for you, as a trainer, to teach environmental awareness workshops.

 This environmental awareness training activity is designed to help the students in your training workshop to achieve 3 things:

-- Get participants working together by talking, exchanging ideas and to come up group answers to the questions.
+- Get participants working together by talking, exchanging ideas, and to come up with group answers to the questions.

 - This activity can be used as an icebreaker to get participants working in groups.